One on one meetings are a cornerstone to an effective manager <-> team member relationship, from small startups to giant

 So how do you create that trust?

-Creating trust and building rapport is easier than you may think.
+Creating trust and building rapport (sometimes also called Psychological Safety) is easier than you may think.
 As Fournier suggests, all you need to do is take an interest in them as people.

 By learning what's important to them, remembering what those things are when it counts, and working with them through personal challenges that occasionally affect work (divorce, children, sickness, family issues, injuries, etc) you build more and more trust, rapport, and loyalty.

 The Emotional Savings Account

-My father, who has an average tenure of 17 years with his accounting staff (industry average is ~3.5 years), calls this rapport you build an, “Emotional Savings Account.”
+My father, who had an average tenure of 17 years with his accounting staff (industry average is ~3.5 years), called this rapport you build an, "Emotional Savings Account.”

 When you do things to strengthen trust, or show you understand them, you're paying into the account.
 Then, when something difficult happens like a tough decision that affects them, no pay raises for a year, etc you withdraw from the account.

 When the account is drained, you lose your good people, or they disengage.

-Through the years, like any business, my father’s company has had its share of ups and downs.
-He’s retained good people because he does things to show he values his staff individually from day 1 all the way to their rocking chair retirement gift and dinner (coincidentally, his leading cause of voluntary turnover).
+Through the years, like any business, my father's company had its share of ups and downs.
+He retained good people because he did things to show he valued his staff individually from day 1 all the way to their rocking chair retirement gift and dinner (coincidentally, his leading cause of voluntary turnover).

 What's the balance in your Emotional Savings Account with your team?

 Okay, so what do you ask to Build Rapport and Trust?

 The short answer is to be human!
 Find out what's important to them and what their interests are.
 Start by getting to know them and then revisit asking about the things they care about in future one on one meetings.